ipozom/infosweb-api-tester/README.md

 4. Ensure every user you expect to process has the `account_activation_date` and/or `account_deactivation_date` profile attributes populated in `MM/DD/YYYY` format.
 5. (Optional) Update the `Send Email?` input on the Okta Activate/Deactivate cards if you want Okta to send user notifications.

+### Infosweb helpers (`workflow_infosweb.flopack`)

+1. Import `workflow_infosweb.flopack` into Okta Workflows.
+The flows will appear inside the *Infosweb API helpers* folder.
+2. Create or select an **HTTP** connection, then configure it with the Infosweb base URL (for example `https://<hostname>`).
+All three flows share the connection named **Infosweb HTTP**.
+3. Edit the **Custom API Action** cards in each flow to supply the correct headers:
+	- For the token flow, set `Authorization` to `Basic <base64(client_id:client_secret)>` and keep `Content-Type: application/json`.
+	- For activate/deactivate, set `Authorization` to `Bearer {{Access Token}}`.
+If you call the token helper first, bring the token into the downstream flow via the returned body.
+4. Update the request body template if your environment needs additional attributes besides `nombre_usuario`.
+5. Test each helper by running it with sample inputs.
+The flows return the HTTP status code and parsed JSON body to the caller.

 ## Procedure followed

+### Okta pack refresh

 The current `workflow.flopack` was produced and validated with the following steps to confirm Okta Workflows implementation feasibility: